-Fast-food and takeout meals tend to have more fat than home cooking; and in restaurants, fried dishes are the highest in fat content.
+Restaurant and takeout meals tend to have more fat than home cooking.
+Fried foods are the highest in fat content.
 Fat also often "hides" in foods in the form of creamy, cheesy, or buttery sauces or dressings.

 Why Are Some Fats Healthy?

+Healthy fats are an important part of a nutritious diet for both kids and adults.
 Getting enough healthy fats is essential for growth and development.
-Young kids, in particular, need enough of them in their diet to help the brain and nervous system develop normally.
+Young kids need enough of them in their diet for normal brain development.

 Besides supplying fuel for the body, fats:

-- help the body absorb some vitamins (vitamins A, D, E, and K are fat soluble, meaning they can only be absorbed if there's fat in a person's diet)
+- help the body absorb fat-soluble vitamins (vitamins A, D, E, and K), which can only be absorbed if there's fat in a person's diet

 - are the building blocks of hormones